-In line with corporate governance best practices for a stronger element of independence on the Board, Mr Tev had also earlier this vear stepped down as Non-Independent and Non-Executive Chairman of JB Foods and Mr Chua Cheow Khoon Michael, our Lead Independent and Non-Executive Director, Was appointed as the Independent and Non-Executive Chairman in his place with effect from 2 January 2013.
+In line with corporate governance best practices for a stronger element of independence on the Board, Mr Tey had also earlier this year stepped down as Non-Independent and Non-Executive Chairman of JB Foods and Mr Chua Cheow Khoon Michael, our Lead Independent and Non-Executive Director, was appointed as the Independent and Non-Executive Chairman in his place with effect from 2 January 2013.

-At the same time, we warmly welcome our new board member, Goi Mr Sena Hui as Non-Independent, Non-Executive Director and Vice Chairman of JB Foods, His appointment took effect on 1 March 2013.
+At the same time, we warmly welcome our new board member, Mr Goi Seng Hui as a Non-Independent, Non-Executive Director and Vice Chairman of JB Foods.
+His appointment took effect on 1 March 2013.